Paulo Evaristo Arns: Retirement and death

 Pope John Paul II accepted Cardinal Arns' resignation on 15 April 1998.
 Since he was past the age of 80, he did not participate in the conclave of 2005 that elected Pope Benedict XVI.
 In 2013 he did not travel to Rome to participate as a non-elector at the conclave that chose Pope Francis.

 After retiring as archbishop, Arns held the UNESCO Chair for Peace Education, Human Rights, Democracy and Tolerance at the State University of São Paulo.

 In 2002, Arns criticised U.S. President George W. Bush for his approach to international cooperation in the aftermath of the September 11 attacks, noting that "the president did not go to the United Nations to seek the opinion of everyone.
 He went alone to the most important governments of the world.
 I felt this showed a lack of world sensitivity."
 He condemned the war in Afghanistan as well, describing it as "a war against a nation when one man or two or three or 10 are responsible."

 Also in 2002, he became one of the highest-ranking members of the church to express public disagreement with the church position of clerical celibacy, claiming it was an unnecessary rule without Biblical basis.
 He criticised Pope John Paul II for prohibiting debate on the subject.

 In April 2005, during the interregnum between the death of Pope John Paul II and the election of Pope Benedict XVI, Arns gave a wide-ranging interview assessing the former's papacy and his own years as Archbishop of Sao Paulo.
 Asked about Church opposition to the use of condoms to prevents the spread of AIDS, he said: "I cannot be against a decision of the pope's.
 If it were my decision I would be against death and for life.
 The use of the condoms should not be interpreted as a liberalisation of sex."
 He criticised the Curia for not promoting diversity of opinion within the Church and for lacking an ecumenical attitude.

 Pope Benedict's meeting with Arns during his visit to Brazil in 2007 was viewed as a moment of reconciliation after their earlier dispute about liberation theology.

 Upon the death of Cardinal William Wakefield Baum on 23 July 2015, Arns became the last surviving cardinal elevated by Pope Paul VI.
-(Though Joseph Ratzinger was then also still living, his membership in the College of Cardinals had ended upon his election in 2005 as Pope Benedict XVI.).

 For several years before his death, Arns withdrew from public life and lived in a retreat house in Taboão da Serra on the outskirts of São Paulo.
 After a long illness he died in a São Paulo hospital on 14 December 2016.
 His coffin was carried into the crypt of São Paulo Cathedral on 16 December as the congregation applauded and took up the chants "viva Dom Paulo" and "courage".